LSSU Student Handbook

 Native American Center/Eskoonwid Endaad House

 The Native Center provides a place for all students to come together to study, socialize and find friendship and support from staff and fellow students.
-It is the meeting place for the Native American Students Organization (NASO), and the American Indian Science and Engineering Society (AISES), and the Student Organization for Diversity (SOFD) as well as for other student organizations.
+It is the meeting place for some student organizations on campus.

 Services offered at the Center include academic advising, tutoring, mentoring, and resource location, and assistance with general questions about Lake Superior State University.
 There is also a computer lab available for all students.
 The Native American Center continues to reinforce its activities to promote the retention of Native American students attending Lake Superior State University and to promote diversity awareness on campus.

-In addition, the Native Center also provides support for a state-funded program - the King Chavez Parks College Day Program - which provides opportunities for career exploration and college preparation activities for underrepresented students in grades 6 - 12.
+In addition, the Native Center also provides support for a state-funded program - the King/Chavez/Parks College Day/GEARUP Program - which provides opportunities for career exploration and college preparation activities for underrepresented students in grades 6 - 12.
 For more information, call ext.
-6664 or for the office of the Student Organization for Diversity call ext.
-2664, or visit the website at http://nac.lssu.edu .
+6664 or visit the website at nac.lssu.edu .

 Parking and Vehicle Registration

 All vehicles must be registered to park on campus.
 Parking permits may be purchased at the Fletcher Center for Student Services - Student Service Counter.
-If you have a guest visiting you, you will need to have them register their vehicle with Public Safety located in the Administration Building.
+If you have a guest visiting, you will need to have them register their vehicle with Public Safety located in the Administration Building.
 Ticket appeals are handled through the Parking Ticket Hearing Committee.
+Appeals are to be done on-line using Anchor Access.
+You will need your ticket to appeal on-line, once into your Anchor Access click on LSSU Vehicle Registration and Ticket Information, you may then click on Ticket history or Appeal Ticket.
+The appeal must be done within 10 days of receiving the ticket.
 Contact Public Safety to make arrangements by calling ext.
-2210.
+2100.
 For further information regarding parking rules and regulations, visit their website at www.lssu.edu/parking.

-A Ride Board is provided for people to offer sharing rides and giving rides to others traveling in the same direction located in Cisler basement.
+A Ride Board is provided for people to offer sharing rides and giving rides to others traveling in the same direction located in Cisler first floor.

 Student Activity Center (SAC)